 - Egyptian: Now things are getting interesting.
-Since it's not like Egyptian explorers ever sailed their boats to the U.S., the city of Memphis has purely romantic origins: Andrew Jackson named it after the ancient Egyptian capital because of its location on the Nile-like Mississippi.
-Alexandria, VA and little Cairo, IL (though the locals pronounce it "KAY-roh") are other Egyptian-derived towns.
+Since it's not like Egyptian explorers ever sailed their boats to the US, the city of Memphis has purely romantic origins: Andrew Jackson named it after the ancient Egyptian capital because of its location on the Nile-like Mississippi.
+Little Cairo, IL (though the locals pronounce it "KAY-roh") is another Egyptian-derived town.

 - Greek: Equally romantic are the Greek origins of Philadelphia (literally, "brotherly love"), Phoenix, Olympia, Homer, Helena, and of course Athens.
 Even Atlanta is Greek-derived: it was named for the Atlantic Ocean (funny, since it's a land-locked town), which itself was named after the mythical titan Atlas.